hippiehunter/dblbook/src/intro/hello_msbuild.md

 Congratulations!
 You've successfully created and run a new .NET application using the synNETApp template.
 Let's scrape away `**"Let's set aside...` the very helpful dotnet CLI and try the build and run steps manually.

 ## Step 8: Build your application with MSBuild
 So far you've seen dotnet CLI act as a wrapper around MSBuild.
 Now let's try to build the project using MSBuild directly.
-From the command line, run:
+From the command line, run

 ```bash
 msbuild HelloMSBuild.synproj